Mary’s Part

 And served its every purpose well,

-Its small, but weighty story to tell.
+Its small, but weighty story tells.

 The story of a woman’s heart,